Country code – CN

 - Integrated circuits production enterprises established before 31 December 2017 that produce integrated circuits with a line-width of less than 0.8um - 5 years tax holiday + 5 years 50% reduction

-- Integrated circuits production enterprises or projects invested after 1 January 2018 that produce integrated circuits with a line-with of less than 130nm, provided that its operation period exceeds 10 years - 2 years tax holiday + 3 years 50% reduction
+- Integrated circuits production enterprises or projects invested after 1 January 2018 that produce integrated circuits with a line-width of less than 130nm, provided that its operation period exceeds 10 years - 2 years tax holiday + 3 years 50% reduction

-- Integrated circuits production enterprises or projects invested after 1 January 2018 with a total investment exceeding CNY 15 billion or that produce integrated circuits with a line-with of less than 65nm, provided that its operation period exceeds 15 years - 5 years tax holiday + 5 years 50% reduction
+- Integrated circuits production enterprises or projects invested after 1 January 2018 with a total investment exceeding CNY 15 billion or that produce integrated circuits with a line-width of less than 65nm, provided that its operation period exceeds 15 years - 5 years tax holiday + 5 years 50% reduction

 - Qualified integrated circuits packaging/testing enterprises established before 31 December 2017 - 2 years tax holiday + 3 years 50% reduction